wlina2511/mb_technical-test_back/README.md

 ### What I would do to push the project a step forward

-For now, I havn't implemented a data type verification, also known as **"schemas"**.
+For now, I haven't implemented a data type verification, also known as **"schemas"**.
 I tried to do so, but in the end it wasn't working so I dropped the idea.
 What those schema were doing was verifying that the data provided by the client were the right type and returned an error if they were not.

 That brings me to my second way of improving the project, a **better error handling**.
 As of now, most of my errors are dealt with a console.log, so it should be pushed further with plugins like **"Boom"**.